Te Atatu Roosters

 The Te Atatu Roosters is a rugby league club based in Te Atatū, New Zealand.
 They participate in the Auckland Rugby League competition.
 They currently have 25 teams across schoolboy, junior and senior grades.
-The Roosters premier team is in the 2024 season Fox Memorial Shield competition after qualifying from the 3 match qualifying competition.
+The Roosters premier team is in the 2024 season Fox Memorial Shield competition after qualifying from the 3-match qualifying competition.

 Home ground

 The Roosters play at the council owned Jack Colvin Park located on the Te Atatū Peninsula, next to the North Western Motorway.
 Junior teams also play at Te Atatū South Park.

 History

+1950s

 The Te Atatū club was founded in 1955 after the opening of the North-Western motorway led to suburban growth in the Te Atatū area.
 The first team was a 7-aside team formed to represent Te Atatū North and South.
-They initially had to wear Glenora jerseys (who were a club based in Glen Eden) and their first ever game was against Wesley at Fowlds Park.
+They initially wore Glenora jerseys (who were a club based in Glen Eden), and their first game was against Wesley at Fowlds Park.
 The first training area was in a cow paddock on Edmonton Rd, before they were later able to move to Ramlea Park.